 - 30 sheets phyllo dough (14 inches x 9 inches)

-- 1. Preheat oven to 350°.
-In a large skillet, cook sausage, mushrooms, onion and peppers over medium heat until meat is no longer pink and vegetables are tender; drain.
+- 1. In a large skillet, cook sausage, mushrooms, onion and peppers over medium heat until meat is no longer pink and vegetables are tender; drain.
 Return sausage mixture to skillet.
-Whisk five eggs; add to skillet.
+Whisk 5 eggs; add to skillet.
 Cook and stir over medium-high heat until set; stir in Havarti cheese.
 Set aside.

 - 2. In a small bowl, combine the spinach, ricotta cheese, Parmesan cheese, basil and remaining egg.
-Brush a 13x9-in. baking pan with butter.
+Brush a 13-in. x 9-in. baking pan with butter.
 Unroll phyllo dough; trim to fit into pan.

 - 3. Layer 10 sheets in prepared pan, brushing each sheet with butter.
 (Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
 Top with half of the sausage mixture.